kylephillips/wp-nested-pages/readme.txt

 * Nested Pages

 == Upgrade Notice ==

+= 1.3.1 =
+Date fields in Quick Edit windows are now replaced with a date picker and formatted time.
+If the formatting conflicts with your specific locale, disable the datepicker under Settings > Nested Pages > General.

 = 1.3.0 =
 All post types are now supported.
 Also includes minor bug fixes and UI improvements.